puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 - Pros:
   - «who run what job where?» vs «root access»
   - scheduling, notifications
-  - one single environment (vs. pipenv)
+  - Execution Environments (vs. pipenv)
   - teams with different permissions
   - teams can use credentials without knowing them
   - Controller can be configured using ansible modules :-)